CaptainCodeman/rdx/docs/background.md

 `rematch` was really the main inspiration for Rdx and it's worth reading their reasoning behind [Redesigning Redux](https://hackernoon.com/redesigning-redux-b2baee8b8a38) which really resonated with me.

-So there's definitely lots of "prior art" but I see that as validation that this approach is worthwhile but people rarely took the final logical step of removing Redux itself which ultimately limits their benefits.
+So there's definitely lots of "prior art" but I see that as validation that this approach is worthwhile but people rarely took the final logical step of removing Redux itself which ultimately limits the benefits and leaves the convoluted configuration.

 All the solutions I found suffered from one or more of these issues: